The engine instance.

 JavaScript component properties aren't retargeted.
 Thus, references inside the source object will not be retargeted to the destination object, at the exception of the skin data on MeshComponent and AnimationComponent.

-onTriggered when the component goes from an inactive state to an active state.
+Optional onTriggered when the component goes from an inactive state to an active state.

 You can manually activate or deactivate a component using: :setter.

-onUse Component.resetProperties instead.
+Optional onUse Component.resetProperties instead.

 Reset the component properties to default.